Diego Carreño

-Diego Alberto Carreño Parada (San Francisco de Mostazal, Chile; 26 April 2002) is a Chilean footballer who plays as a goalkeeper for Deportes Santa Cruz on loan from O'Higgins.
+Diego Alberto Carreño Parada (San Francisco de Mostazal, Chile; 26 April 2002) is a Chilean footballer who plays as a goalkeeper for Chilean Liga de Primera side O'Higgins.

 Club career

 Carreño was called up to the O'Higgins first team for the 2023 season and played his first match against Cobresal, replacing Matías Donoso, after Luis Ureta was sent off at the 75th minute.
 In 2025, he was loaned out to Deportes Santa Cruz in the Chilean second level.

 International career

 At early age, he represented Chile at under-17 level at the 2019 South American U-17 Championship, achieving the second place and qualification for the 2019 FIFA U-17 World Cup.
 Carreño was part of the final squad of this tournament, but he does not played any game.